yoss0902/RISC-V_progect/README.txt

 In this project I am attempting to write a RTL code using Verilog to create a RISC-V Single cycle proccessor.

-The project is consist of 100 parts. each part consist of one digital component or structure.
+The project consists of 100 parts. each part consists of one digital component or structure.
 In the proccess of creating the advenced and more complex compenents, I make use of the previous components.